BESTSELLER/pyfortiztp/README.md

 ## Quick Start
 To begin, import pyfortiztp and instantiate the API.

 We need to provide our API credentials to our FortiCloud account.

+Optionally, its possible to set the following settings:
+- `client_id` which defaults to `fortiztp`.
-Optionally, its possible to set `forticloud_host` which defaults to `https://customerapiauth.fortinet.com`, `fortiztp_host` which defaults to `https://fortiztp.forticloud.com` and `client_id` which defaults to `fortiztp`.
+- `forticloud_host` which defaults to `https://customerapiauth.fortinet.com`
+- `fortiztp_host` which defaults to `https://fortiztp.forticloud.com`

 **Code**
 ```